Jungle Scout Review

 Note, these products looked good at the time of writing this article, however sales, demand and competition can change.
 Please do more research before investing, these are just example products, not guaranteed success.

 Jungle Scout’s Accuracy

-When I first started using Jungle Scout, I had to take the companies’ word about the accuracy of the estimates.
-The first product that I found, and actually started to sell, said my competitor was selling 900 units a month, I knew that could translate to about 300 units for me.
+When I first started using Jungle Scout, I had to trust the accuracy of the estimates.
+The first product that I found, and actually started to sell, said my competitor was selling 900 units a month.
+I estimated that I could sell about 300 units per month.
 Immediately I knew Jungle Scout was accurate since I hit my 10 unit a day goal within the first week of selling.
-(At $15 profit per unit, this was $150 a day) As I grew my product line, I would JS on my own listings since I could verify Jungle Scout’s estimates to the true numbers.
+(At $15 profit per unit, this was $150 a day) As I grew my product line, I would use JS on my own listings since I could verify Jungle Scout’s estimates to the true numbers.
 I found that Jungle Scout was accurate 99% of the time, being just a few units off in most instances.
-If you are worried that the info you receive from the web app or Chrome Extension is inaccurate, do not stress.
+If you are worried that the info you receive from the web app or Chrome Extension is inaccurate, do not worry.
 The information is good and true.

 Intuitive and Easy to Use